guilhermgonzaga/toy-asm/README.md

 	+ `push`: Ability to push an 8-bit immediate.
 	+ `jmp`: Ability to set a label as a target.
 	+ `jeq`: Ability to set a label as a target.
+	+ `jz`: Jump to given target if the topmost byte on the stack is zero.

 ## General Syntax